-Words in different languages are made up of different sounds and sound sequences, and sounds that are common in some languages are rare in others.
+The paidologos project was a large cross-linguistic investigation of phonological development that was supported by NIDCD funding between 2003 and 2010.
+The project was inspired by the fact that words in different languages are made up of different sounds and sound sequences, and sounds that are common in some languages are rare in others.
 For example, English words can't start with the sequence of sounds "kyo," but many words in Japanese do.
 The "th" sound, like in the words "think" and "myth" doesn't occur in many words of English, but it occurs in lots of words of Greek.
 Also, sounds that we think of as the same across languages, like the "s" and "sh" in the English pronunciation of the word "sushi" and these sounds in a Japanese speaker's pronunciation of the word , are somewhat different when we measure them closely.
-The focus of the paidologos project is to examine how these differences affect how children learn to speak different languages.
+The focus of the paidologos project was to examine how these differences affect how children learn to speak different languages.

 The name paidologos is a new word that we made up from Greek roots meaning child and word, in order to capture our idea of looking at children’s words in parallel across different languages.
 To do that, we traveled to day care centers and children’s homes in Hong Kong, eastern Japan, northern Greece, the far northeast of China, South Korea, and central Ohio to record the speech of two- to five-year-old children who were learning to speak Cantonese, Japanese, Greek, Mandarin Chinese, Korean, or English.
 Associated colleagues in Taiwan, New Caledonia, and France are currently collecting similar data for children who are learning to speak Taiwanese, Drehu, Taihitan, or French, as well as some data from children who are learning to speak two languages -- e.g., Taiwanese and Mandarin or Drehu and French.